Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- In three of four games at home this season, Dallas has gone over the total.
+- In three of four games at home this year, Dallas has gone over the total.

-- Atlanta has two wins against the spread, and is 3-1 overall, in away games.
+- In away games, Atlanta has two wins against the spread and is 3-1 overall.

 - The average total in Falcons away games this season is 47.4 points, 7.1 fewer than this matchup's over/under (54.5).